paulacaceres1/quantum-transport-TUR/README.md

 * **Quantum Dot:** Numerical evaluation of current, noise, and TUR.
 * **Double Quantum Dot (DQD):** Transmission function analysis, current and heat calculations, and TUR behavior as a function of inter-dot coupling.
-* **Sommerfeld Expansions:** Low-temperature analytical approximations of transport quantities.
+* **Sommerfeld Expansions:** Small voltage analytical approximations of transport quantities.
 * **Plots and Scripts:** Code for generating all figures used in the thesis.

 ## Usage